IgorBayerl/nanovision/docs/docs/roadmap/new-react-reporter/feature-plan-ssr-react-islands.md

 # Feature Plan: Modern Frontend with Server-Side HTML and React Islands

-This document outlines the architectural vision for the next generation of the AdlerCov HTML reporter.
+This document outlines the architectural vision for the next generation of the nanovision HTML reporter.
 We will be moving from a purely client-side rendered (Angular SPA) model to a hybrid approach that leverages Go for server-side templating and React for targeted client-side interactivity.

 ## 1. Architectural Vision